 Hip Flexibility and Strength: They Both Matter

 Healthy hips have to be strong but they must also be flexible and mobile.
 When you do exercises like squats and lunges using resistance, you build strength in your hips.
 However, hip flexibility and mobility are more problematic.
-One reason so many people lack mobility in their hips is because they sit too much.
+One reason so many people lack mobility in their hips is that they sit too much.
 When you assume a sitting position, the muscles that flex your hips shorten in length.
-Not only does this create tight hip flexors, it can lead to an anterior pelvic tilt where the hips are tilted forward, creating an abnormal curvature in the back and unnatural prominence of the abdomen and buttocks.
+Not only does this create tight hip flexors, but it can also lead to an anterior pelvic tilt where the hips are tilted forward, creating an abnormal curvature in the back and unnatural prominence of the abdomen and buttocks.
 You’ve probably seen people with this problem!
 It’s quite common among office workers that sit much of the day.

 If you have tight hip flexors or an anterior pelvic tilt, you most likely have reduced hip mobility as well.
 A weak posterior chain is another cause of decreased mobility in the hips.
 So, both strength and flexibility are vital for good hip function.
 If you have tight hip flexors, the muscles in your back are forced to work harder and this places stress on other muscles and tendons.
 Remember, when one group of muscles is weak or inflexible, other muscles have to take up the slack.
 Over time, this can lead to back pain.